-Research projects must address a well-defined form of work or workplace domain with the purpose of creating new or improved partnerships of technology and human workers.
+Projects must address a well-defined form of work or workplace domain with the purpose of creating new or improved partnerships of technology and human workers.
 Research questions must intentionally target the future of work with a conceptualization of future work at the human-technology frontier that is embedded in its social and economic context.
 That context includes the immediate workplace environment and community, as well as the larger ethical, societal, and environmental context.
 The research should acknowledge not just the conceptual and operational challenges of future worker-technology teamwork, but also the potential unintended consequences of new kinds of work and environments at the human-technology frontier.
 In doing so, the proposed convergent research should contribute not just to broader impact but significantly to the intellectual merit of the research, that is, to better understanding of the fundamental processes and science of work, workplaces, and workforce development, including, for example, understanding how adults learn new skills or adapt skills to new contexts, or how jobs and work fit within society as a whole.

-Projects are welcome that advance a convergent research approach anchored in any primary discipline, with project leadership representative of project intellectual priorities.
+Projects are welcome that advance a convergent research approach anchored in any primary disciplines, with project leadership representative of project intellectual priorities.
 Proposal personnel should reflect this diversity of perspectives, including Pls, co-Pls, or other senior personnel with expertise representative of the required range of disciplines and domains.
 The participation of disciplinary experts and their integration with the project should be appropriate to the research questions.
+Such integration and impact may require extra effort in leadership, regular communication, and cross-training.
+Proposals in which one discipline or set of skills is mainly in service of the others are not appropriate.

-Proposal narratives may describe meaningful research questions in three areas, referred to below as future technology, future workers, and future work.
+Proposal narratives may describe meaningful research questions in three areas, referred to below as future workers, future technology, and future work.
 Preference will be given to convergent proposals that show clear intellectual merit in all three areas.
 To facilitate the evaluation of these elements, it is strongly recommended that proposals address each one in separate and clearly labeled subsections of the Project Description, which should also describe the synergistic interactions between these research elements.